 Just like having flexible hours, getting away from your work can be beneficial, even making you more productive in the long run.
-While American companies have issued roughly 21 days of paid time off for decades, recent trends and studies have pushed businesses to adapt, leading to happier employees and workplaces.
+While American companies have issued roughly 21 days of paid time off for decades, recent business trends and studies have pushed companies to adapt, leading to happier employees and workplaces.

 Perks Aligned with Company Values